Admiral Theatre (Chicago): History

-In 1982, the Chicago Sun-Times, in its investigative series “Sex For Sale,” deemed the Admiral “the best-maintained of the city's nine adult movie houses... and among the cleanest and most comfortable (of any movie theater) in the city,” an ironic reputation that it keep for decades to come.
-Unfortunately, that didn't help Ricciardi, who, on the afternoon of July 24, 1985, phoned his daughter for a ride to a meeting at a bar.
+In 1982, the Chicago Sun-Times, in its investigative series "Sex For Sale," deemed the Admiral "the best-maintained of the city's nine adult movie houses... and among the cleanest and most comfortable (of any movie theater) in the city".
+On the afternoon of July 24, 1985, Ricciardi phoned his daughter for a ride to a meeting at a bar.
 She declined, and he took a taxi, only to be found two days later, shot in the head and locked in the trunk of a stolen Oldsmobile parked underneath elevated train tracks on Webster and Ashland.
-Riccardi, considered a person-of-interest himself in various gangland murders (such as the murder of porn competitor Paul Gonsky), remains the victim of an unsolved cold case murder, although the Chicago Police Department speculates that his murder was an authorized hit for allegations of being a snitch or failing to pay adequate tribute money to the Chicago Outfit.
+Ricciardi, considered a person-of-interest himself in various gangland murders (such as the murder of porn competitor Paul Gonsky), remains the victim of an unsolved cold case murder, although the Chicago Police Department speculates that his murder was an authorized hit for allegations of being a snitch or failing to pay adequate tribute money to the Chicago Outfit.

-Louis Wolf, a notorious Chicago landlord twice imprisoned for arson and tax fraud, bought the property in 1986, subsequently installing Salvatore “Sam” Cecola as the proprietor.
-Cecola, who was not connected to Riccardi but was a reputed associate of the Chicago Outfit later imprisoned for tax fraud, decided to change the Admiral's business model in 1990, reimagining the business as an upscale “gentlemen's club” featuring nude dancers.
+Louis Wolf, a notorious Chicago landlord twice imprisoned for arson and tax fraud, bought the property in 1986, subsequently installing Salvatore "Sam" Cecola as the proprietor.
+Cecola, who was not connected to Riccardi but was a reputed associate of the Chicago Outfit later imprisoned for tax fraud, decided to change the Admiral's business model in 1990, reimagining the business as an upscale "gentlemen's club" featuring nude dancers.
 Subsequently, the property has thrived as an adult nightclub, winning various industry awards and being widely regarded as one of the highest-grossing adult clubs in the country, netting its owner millions of dollars annually.
 The Admiral's events have even earned national media attention on Saturday Night Live and in other local and national press.
-Despite being nearly 100 years old, the facade and interior are in remarkably great shape, with the curtains, original plaster work, projectors, and movie screen still intact and the property winning a “Block Star Business” award by the local government for keeping the neighborhood clean and presentable.
+Despite being nearly 100 years old, the facade and interior are in good shape, with the curtains, original plaster work, projectors, and movie screen still intact and the property winning a "Block Star Business" award by the local government for keeping the neighborhood clean and presentable.